piegoose/Spring-notes/Microservices.md

 # Microservices

+## Definition of a Microservice

+A microservice is a small, autonomous service that works together with other services to form a complete application.

+Key characteristics:

+- independently deployable,
+- independently scalable,
+- focused on a single business capability,
+- owns its own data and logic,
+- communicates with other services through well-defined interfaces.

+In practice, a microservice should be responsible for one specific business domain and should be developed, deployed, and maintained independently of other services.

+---

 ## Czym są mikroserwisy?

 Mikroserwisy to styl architektury, w którym aplikacja jest podzielona na wiele małych, niezależnych usług.